Type to search posts and projects to navigate

 class ContextWindowOptimizer:

-"""Optimizes context window usage using MCP metadata"""
+"""Optimizes context window usage using context-block metadata"""

 def __init__(self, context_manager: ContextManager):